Elliot518/tech-bible/English/9_CloudNative/Kubernetes/1_Introduction.md

   > Kubernetes is a big open source project and ecosystem with a lot of code and
   > a lot of functionality.
 Kubernetes came out of Google, but joined the Cloud Native Computing Foundation (CNCF) and became the clear leader in the space of container-based applications.

+- Why Kubernetes
+  >Modern applications are dispersed across clouds, virtual machines, and servers.
+Administering apps manually is no longer a viable option.
+  >K8s transforms virtual and physical machines into a unified API surface.
+A developer can then use the Kubernetes API to deploy, scale, and manage containerized applications.

+  It helps manage containers that run the applications and ensures there is no downtime in a production environment.
+For example, if a container goes down, another container automatically takes its place without the end-user ever noticing.

 &nbsp;

 ### 2. Capabilities of kubernetes